sumbach/modern-cljs/doc/tutorial-22.md

 user=>
 ```

 Too bad.
-All the unit tests pertaining empty collections failed
+All the unit tests pertaining to empty collections failed
 because they now return `nil` instead of the expected empty string
 `""`.